Aung San: Japanese invasion and wartime administration

 Between November and December 1941 Aung San and his party were successful in recruiting approximately 3,500 Burmese volunteers from the Siam-Burma border to serve in their army.
 On 28 December 1941, Aung San and the rest of the Thirty Comrades formally inaugurated the Burma Independence Army in Bangkok.
 The event involved the thwe thauk ("blood drinking") ceremony, a tradition inherited from the Burmese aristocracy.
-The participants collected their blood from a cut in their arms, mixing the participants' blood together with alcohol in a silver bowl, and drinking it while pledging eternal comradeship and loyalty.
+The participants collected their blood from a cut in their arms, mixing the participants' blood with alcohol in a silver bowl, and drinking it while pledging eternal comradeship and loyalty.
 Three days later the BIA entered Burma behind the invading Japanese Fifteenth Army.
 The BIA left most of the fighting to the Japanese Army but occupied the areas behind Japanese lines after the British had retreated.
-The arrival of BIA units in many areas of Burma was followed by escalating communal violence, especially against Karen people and others who held privileged positions and whom they believe to have oppressed the Buddhist Burmese during the British administration.
+The arrival of BIA units in many areas of Burma was followed by escalating communal violence, especially against Karen people and others who held privileged positions and whom they believed to have oppressed the Buddhist Burmese during the British administration.
 The violence lasted for several weeks until the Japanese Army intervened.

 The capital of Burma, Rangoon, fell to the Japanese as part of the Burma Campaign in March 1942.
 The BIA formed an administration for the country under Thakin Tun Oke that operated in parallel with the Japanese military administration until the Japanese disbanded it.
 In July, the disbanded BIA was re-formed as the Burma Defense Army (BDA).
 Aung San was made a colonel and put in charge of the force.
-He was later invited back to Japan, and was presented with the Order of the Rising Sun by Emperor Hirohito.
+He was later invited back to Japan and was presented with the Order of the Rising Sun by Emperor Hirohito.